jianzhnie/ProteinTransformer/README.md

 This library is licensed under the Apache 2.0 License.

-## Contributing to DeepFold
+## Contributing to X-DeepGO

-We are actively accepting code contributions to the AutoTabular project.
-If you are interested in contributing to AutoTabular, please contact me.
+We are actively accepting code contributions to the X-DeepGO project.
+If you are interested in contributing to X-DeepGO, please contact me.